- Created on the 20 March, 2017.

 Interferon-beta (IFN-beta) is a cytokine that is produced in large quantities by fibroblasts and many pathogens (exposed macrophages, endothelial and dendritic cells).
 Currently, there are at least two different types that have been identified IFN-β1 (IFNB1) and IFN-β3 (IFNB3).
 Also, a gene that has been designed IFN-β2 is in fact IL-6.
 IFN-β is found to be secreted by many cell types such as macrophages, endothelial cells, fibroblasts, osteoblasts and lymphocytes (this can include B-cells, T-cells and NK cells).
 IFN-beta has the ability to stimulate both NK and macrophage cells in order to elicit an anti-viral response, whilst they can also be active against tumors.
 It mainly signal using the heterodimeric IFN-alpha/beta receptor.

-The minimum detection sensitivity level of interferon-beta (IFN-beta or IFN-β) using current human IFN-beta ELISA kit was 2.8 ng/ml.
-The dynamic range for this ELISA assay is 7.8 – 500 pg/ml.
+The minimum detection sensitivity level of interferon-beta (IFN-b or IFN-β) using current human IFN-beta ELISA kit was 2.8 ng/ml.
+The dynamic range for this assay is 7.8 – 500 pg/ml.

 - The conundrum of interferon-β non-responsiveness in relapsing-remitting multiple sclerosis.
 Cytokine.
 (2015) 74 (2): 228-36.
 Huber A.K., et al.

 - Biomarkers of interferon Beta therapy in multiple sclerosis.
 J Interferon Cytokine Res.
 (2014) 34 (8): 600-4.
 Review.
 Graber J.J. and Dhib-Jalbut S.

 - Interferon-beta responders and non-responders.
 A biological approach.
 Neurol Sci.
 (2008) 29 Suppl 2: S216-7.
 Review.
 Bertolotto A. and Gilli F.